cospur/hello-world/README.md

 # hello-world

-Tutorial on how to use GitHub
+First GitHub tutorial on how to use GitHub's resources